 All students pursuing a Ph.D. are given a generous financial aid package, including financial support for traveling to professional conferences.
 LER has its own top-rated library, a very strong information technology infrastructure and office space for all funded doctoral students.

-Request more information about the Human Resources Ph.D.
+Request information about the Human Resources and Industrial Relations Ph.D.

 Please email Professor Simon Restubog, Chair of the Ph.D.
-Advisory Committee, at email@example.com, or Becky Barker, Assistant Dean for Student Services at firstname.lastname@example.org to have more information mailed to you.
+Advisory Committee, at firstname.lastname@example.org, or Becky Barker, Assistant Dean for Student Services at email@example.com to learn more about the Ph.D. program.